vanHeemstraSystems/learning-purview/300/100/100/200/100/README.md

-# 100 - Data Governance
+# 100 - Data Security

 Microsoft Purview provides a robust and coordinated set of data security solutions to help you discover and protect sensitive information.
 The solutions include: